-- Press to select internal or external reference. - Press and hold the EXT button to select the External Reference input configuration.
-The external reference input configuration are: as follows: - Input B or A = BB (Blackburst) or TRI (Tri-level sync) (when LOOP is selected in the EXT menu).
+Press to select the external reference selection FOLLOW, BLACKBURST, or TRILEVEL.
+The EXT modes are:

+- Input B or A = BB (Blackburst) or TRI (Tri-level sync) (when LOOP is selected in the EXT menu).
 If used, terminate with a 75 Ω terminator. - Input A = BB (when SPLIT BB is selected in the EXT menu) - Input B = TRI (when SPLIT TRI is selected in the EXT menu)